Nihal Saad: Journalism career

 Nihal Saad interviewing the future King Charles III in 2006 for Egypt's Nile TV.

 Before joining the United Nations, Ms. Saad was a journalist in Egypt.
 She was one of the English TV anchors of Nile TV International, based in Cairo.
 She also served as the Head of the Press and Information Bureau at the Permanent Mission of Egypt to the United Nations.

 From 2009 to 2011, she was Senior Political Correspondent and TV host for Egypt's TV specializing in International affairs with a special focus on Egypt-US relations and the Middle East and North Africa region.

 Speaking Engagements

 Nihal Saad is an international moderator who has moderated panel discussions in international and regional meetings.
-Ms. Saad has appeared on several TV shows as a political commentator on foreign affairs, including Larry King (CNN), Al Arabyia TV, France 24, Egypt's Nile TV International, the New York times, AP and other international media outlets.
+Ms. Saad has appeared on several TV shows as a political commentator on foreign affairs, including Larry King (CNN), Al Arabiya TV, France 24, Egypt's Nile TV International, the New York times, AP and other international media outlets.